aws/aws-sdk-php/README.md

 * Is built for PHP 5.3.3+ and is compliant with [PSR-0][], [PSR-1][], and [PSR-2][].
 * Is easy to install through [Composer][install-packagist], [PEAR][install-pear], or single download ([zip][install-zip]
   or [phar][install-phar]).
-* Is built on [Guzzle][], and utilizes many of its features including persistent connections, parallel requests, events and plugins (via [Symfony2 EventDispatcher][symfony2-events]), service descriptions, [over-the-wire logging][docs-wire-logging], caching, flexible batching, and request retrying with truncated exponential backoff.
+* Is built on [Guzzle v3][guzzle], and utilizes many of its features including persistent connections, parallel requests, events and plugins (via [Symfony2 EventDispatcher][symfony2-events]), service descriptions, [over-the-wire logging][docs-wire-logging], caching, flexible batching, and request retrying with truncated exponential backoff.
 * Provides convenience features including easy response pagination via [Iterators][docs-iterators], resource [Waiters][docs-waiters], and simple [modelled responses][docs-models].